iter8-tools/docs/docs/user-guide/topics/metrics_store.md

 One of Iter8's key advantages is that it incorporates its own metrics store simplifying the set up and execution of A/B/n and performance tests.
 This metrics store, based on BadgerDB is not suitable for production use.
 It is suitable only for a single instance of Iter8.

-To support production use cases, the metrics store can be replaced with another distribued database such as Redis.
+To support production use cases, the metrics store can be replaced with another distributed database such as Redis.
 Currently Iter8 supports:

 - BadgerDB
 - Redis